faerazo/CSExpert/data/firecrawl_programs/software-engineering-and-management-bachelors-programme-n1sof.md

 ### Selection

-Selection is based upon your average grade from upper secondary school (66 %) and Högskoleprovet - Swedish Scholastic Aptitude Test (33 %)
+Selection is based upon:

+\- your average grade from upper-secondary school (allocated to 66% of seats)

+\- the Swedish Scholastic Aptitude Test (SweSAT) (allocated to 34% of seats)

+Please note that the SweSAT is a test only available in Swedish and is in no way mandatory for admission.

+More information can be found here: [Selection process bachelor’s](https://www.universityadmissions.se/en/selection-and-admissions-results/selection-process-bachelors/)

 ## After graduation